-Barbara Hendricks Fact Sheet
+Barbara Hendricks and UNHCR

 World renowned soprano Barbara Hendricks has worked and travelled tirelessly on behalf of refugees since she was named UNHCR Goodwill Ambassador in 1987.
 In 2002, she was appointed Honorary Lifetime Goodwill Ambassador in recognition of her long service for the refugee agency.

 In 1989, she went on field missions to Mozambique and Zambia, where she visited a group of refugees preparing to return to Namibia.
 In 1990, she visited Vietnamese refugees in Pulau Bidong camp in Malaysia.